OpenBehavior/Benchmark-datasets-for-video-analysis/README.md

 # Benchmark-datasets-for-video-analysis
-Links to datasets for benchmarking pose estimation and behavioral segmentation
+PDF files with links to datasets for benchmarking pose estimation and behavioral segmentation

 These tables are from the following manuscript: